-The educational leadership (EDL) practicum experience for your program is considered a high stakes assessment.
-You are expected to complete all coursework, practicum hours, and activities required during the term that the practicum is registered.
-There are two steps that must be completed before you are eligible to begin your actual practicum coursework, practicum hours, and activities.
+The educational leadership (EDL) practicum experience is considered a high stakes assessment.
+You are expected to complete all coursework, practicum hours, and activities during the term that the practicum is registered.
+There are two steps that must be completed before you are eligible to begin your practicum.

-WGU strongly recommends that, prior to or during the educational leadership field experience, you take and pass both your state’s licensure examination(s) required for certification as a school principal and the Praxis 0411 (or 5411 for the computer version) – Education Leadership: Administration and Supervision exam.
-These exams are required by your program before you can graduate and be recommended for licensure/endorsement to your state.
+WGU strongly recommends that, prior to or during the educational leadership field experience, you take and pass both your state’s licensure examination(s) required for certification as a school principal.
+Refer to the WGU Praxis Program/Graduation Requirements in the Student Handbook, which contains information about the exams required by your state.
+Certain exams are required by your program before you can graduate and be recommended for licensure/endorsement.

 Note: The number of hours required for your program varies by state and WGU program requirements.
 Refer to the Teacher Licensure Home Page in the Student Handbook, which contains detailed information about the licenses your state offers that align with WGU programs and how to apply.
 You will work with the WGU Licensure office at firstname.lastname@example.org or call 866-889-0132, option 3, regarding all certification and endorsement questions.

 WGU requires Educational Leadership candidates to complete a ground-based field practicum experience at two K-12 building sites in accordance with the minimum hour requirements listed here over the entire practicum term(s).
-In accordance with ELCC Standard 7.2, practicum activities, coursework, and hours must occur every week and be evenly distributed over a minimum of six consecutive months.
+In accordance with ELCC Standard 7.2, practicum activities, coursework, and hours must occur every week and be evenly distributed over a minimum of six consecutive months or 12-months (see state information below).
 Those term minimums are listed again below for your convenience.
 All practicum hours must be conducted at the assigned school(s) or during school-related activities in the community.

-Once you receive written approval of your CS and Field Experience Application by the WGU Field Placement office, you may then contact your mentor to determine when the appropriate time is to register for the practicum course(s) and begin your full 6-month or 12-month engagement.
+Once you receive written approval of your CS and field experience application by the WGU Field Placement office, you may then contact your mentor to determine when the appropriate time is to register for the practicum course(s) and begin your full six-month or 12-month engagement.
 The CS, through observations and midterm and final evaluations, provides regular, detailed feedback regarding your performance and mastery of WGU competencies aligned to the 2011 standards of the Educational Leadership Constituents Council (ELCC):